 Sometimes, however, prolactin levels are high at other times; this condition is called hyperprolactinemia.
 Hyperprolactinemia predominately affects women, but it can cause infertility, decreased sex drive, and bone loss in both sexes.

 Fortunately, hyperprolactinemia can often be treated with medication, surgery (in the case of a tumor), or other measures.
-Treatment is individualized to the patient, depending on their goals, explains Amanda N. Kallen, MD, a Yale Medicine reproductive endocrinologist and infertility (REI) specialist.
+Treatment is individualized to the patient based on the cause and symptoms of the condition, as well as desired outcomes.

 What causes hyperprolactinemia?

 Most cases of hyperprolactinemia are caused by increased prolactin secretion from the pituitary gland, which also produces many other hormones that travel throughout the body.
-In women, physical or psychological stress, pregnancy and, interestingly, nipple stimulation have all been found to increase prolactin levels.
+In women, physical or psychological stress, pregnancy and nipple stimulation have all been found to increase prolactin levels.

-Other times, a growth on the pituitary gland called a prolactinoma can result in extra prolactin production.
-“It’s benign, just like having a mole on your skin, but it can cause the pituitary gland to make more prolactin, which can interfere with other bodily processes,” Dr. Kallen explains.
+Other times, a noncancerous growth on the pituitary gland, called a prolactinoma, can result in extra prolactin production, which can interfere with other bodily processes.

 What are the symptoms of hyperprolactinemia?